EvenNine/Sea-of-thieves-hourglass-win-loss-counter/README.md

 py -m pip install --upgrade pip python3 -m pip install --upgrade pip

-Then install the dependencies using one of the 3 commands, this command aswell gets entered into either powershell or command prompt.
+Then install python the dependencies using one of the 3 commands, this command aswell gets entered into either powershell or command prompt.

 pip install pyautogui pytesseract pillow colorama flask pynput py -m pip install pyautogui pytesseract pillow colorama flask pynput python3 -m pip install pyautogui pytesseract pillow colorama flask pynput

+Then install Tesseract (OCR used in this script) from the following github repo https://github.com/UB-Mannheim/tesseract/releases/tag/v5.4.0.20240606.

 Lastly, Run the program using "Run.bat". if run.bat does not run properly then edit the Run.bat file and replace the "py run.py" command written inside with one of the following command.